DavidAslanyan/SportsShoes-Ecommerce/README.md

 # SportsShoes - E-commerce Shoe Store

-The website is hosted via Netlify, below you can find the url https://sportsshoes.netlify.app/
+The website is hosted via Netlify.
+You can access the website via this link https://sportsshoes.netlify.app/

 Welcome to **SportsShoes**, an intuitive, lightweight, and fully-functional e-commerce application designed for browsing and purchasing shoes.
 This front-end only project is powered by **React** and utilizes **localStorage** for managing the shoe items, enabling users to add, edit, delete, and view products dynamically without the need for a backend server.